DonaldAlan/jfx-examples/README.md

  Video at https://youtu.be/O7H5Y_y7Ytk

+### particles.Particles

+Simulation of smoke/particles, with sliders that let you control the shape, size, and longevity of the smoke.

 ## To Build
 mvn compile

 ## To Run
-Run via a command like:
+Run via commands like:

 /c/Program\ Files/Java/jdk1.8.0_221/bin/java -cp target/classes/ cloth.ClothMesh

+/c/Program\ Files/Java/jdk1.8.0_221/bin/java -cp target/classes/ particles.Particles

 If you use Java 8, javafx libraries are already included.